rustomax/start/README.md

+# start
-# This repository is mainly used for storing all of my C programs.
+This is my repository where I store all of the C programs that have collected over time.